Hawaii reports first child flu death of season | Honolulu Star-Advertiser

 Stay in touch with top news, as it happens, conveniently in your email inbox.
 It's FREE!

-“Flu vaccines are widely available; we recommended everyone ages 6 months and older get vaccinated against the flu each year,” said State Epidemiologist Dr. Sarah Kemble in a statement.
+“Flu vaccines are widely available; we recommended everyone ages 6 months and older get vaccinated against the flu each year,” said state epidemiologist Dr. Sarah Kemble in the release.
 “Take one task off your holiday to-do list by going to get flu shots for yourself and your loved ones today.”